chisomdaniel/MNIST-Digit-Classifier/README.md

   ```python
   pip install -r requirements.txt
   ```
-- Run the notebook cell by cell.
+- Run the notebook cells one after the other.

 ### Here is an example of the model being used to predict the digit written in an image:
 ![test](./images/test.png)